gxrlxv/EfficientMergeAlgorithms/README.md

 ## Planned Implementations

 - **A Simple Algorithm for Stable Minimum Storage Merging** by Pok-Son Kim and Arne Kutzner: A sophisticated algorithm focusing on minimizing storage requirements during the merge process.
+- **Manacher Improved Hwang-Lin Version**: A further optimized version of the Hwang-Lin Merging Algorithm incorporating improvements by Manacher.